wso2/docs-is/en/docs/references/concepts/authentication/jwks.md

 ## How does it work?

-The following sequence diagram illustrates the scenario where a JWT obtained from a third party IdP is validated using the JWKS based JWT Validator.
+The following sequence diagram illustrates the scenario where a JWT obtained from a third party IdP is validated using the JWKS-based JWT Validator.

 ![JWKS validation flow](../../../assets/img/concepts/jwks-validation-flow.png)